General Facts about Montenegro

 Montenegro in the movies

-The name of Montenegro was featured in Casino Royal, though the scenes were filmed in Czech Republic.
+The name of Montenegro was featured in one of the James Bond Movie – Casino Royale, though the scenes were filmed in the Czech Republic, not in Montenegro.
 Kotor was featured in the movie The Dark Side of the Sun (1987) with young Brad Pitt.

 Are people from Montenegro Superstitious? – yes they are